j0ono0/pinout/docs/tutorial.rst

 Start by importing the pinout diagram module and creating a new diagram object::

     from pinout import diagram
-    from pinout import file_manager

-The 'file_manager' modules has also been imported here - this is optional but will be used to show how to configure some stylistic aspect of the diagram in this tutorial.

 Diagram measurements
 --------------------

 Taking some critical measurements of the hardware image before starting will streamline processes and save adjusting by trial-and-error later.
-Where pins are arranged in 'headers' the *PinLabelSet* class can be used place labels once a starting location has been documented.
+Where pins are arranged in 'headers' (a line of evenly spaced pins) the *PinLabelSet* class can be used to automate pin and label placement.

 .. figure:: _static/quick_start_measurements_left_header.*

 - **x, y**: Coordinates of the first pin in the header.
 - **pitch**: Distance between each pin of the header.
 (0, 30) steps 0px right and 30px down for each pin.
 - **offset**: **Relative to the pin's (x, y) coodinates**.
 Locates the start position for a row of labels.
-- **labels**: Data that documents each label and its relation in the header.
+- **labels**: Data that documents each label and its position in the header.
 Each list within 'labels' represents a pin in the header.
 Each entry within those lists becomes a label.

 These details are documented in a dict.
 Multiple headers can be grouped into a list for convenient processing later::